-I worked with Servicio Bordado de Coto (S.B.C.) for roughly five years, during which time I developed several Ruby on Rails based applications.
-Along with my programing efforts, I worked to computerize the business, creating an entire IT infrastructure with donates computers and open-source software, as well as helped to clean and organize the inventory room.
-The result of my efforts was a dramatic increase in productivity, saving the company over 1000 hours of labor, and the ability to deal with substantial growth, enabling the business to triple revenue over that period.
+I worked with Servicio Bordado de Coto (S.B.C.) for roughly five years.
+During that time, I computerized the business, developed several Ruby on Rails applications, and helped streamline their production process.
+My efforts resulted in a dramatic increase in productivity, saving the company over 1000 hours of labor and the ability to deal with substantial growth, enabling the business to triple revenue over that period.
 I accomplished all this with a minimal budget using donates computers and open-source software.

-The project started in May of 2007 while visiting my family in David, Panama.
-I noticed that my father's silk screening and embroidery business was struggling to keep up with an increase in demand.
-Without any formal business processes in place, the staff was having trouble keeping track of inventory, but they were also making a lot of mistakes on orders.
-The constant pressure was putting a strain on my brother and father's relationship, causing them to fight a lot.
+In May of 2007, while visiting my family in David, Panama, I noticed that my father's silk screening and embroidery business was struggling to deal with an increase in demand.
+Without any formal business processes in place, the staff was having trouble keeping track of inventory and making many mistakes on orders.
+The constant pressure was also an emotional strain on the family.